In this guide, we’ve outlined:

 – What sustainable farming is

-– Some of the potential benefits of sustainable farming (although, this guide on the pros and cons of sustainable farming outlines more of the potential benefits and also potential drawbacks and challenges)
+– Some of the potential benefits of sustainable farming (although, we’ve also put together a separate guide on the potential pros and cons of sustainable farming)

 What Is Sustainable Farming?

-There can be different definitions of sustainable farming, and also different aspects to it.
+There can be different definitions of sustainable farming

-We’ve outlined some of these potential definitions, and some of these aspects in the guide below.
+We’ve outlined some of these potential definitions below

 List Of Some Of The Different Sustainable Farming Practices/Methods